thomaskelly97/3D3/README.md

 - Server ability to handle multiple concurrent client connections < /br>
 - HTTP Responses 404, 200, 400 < /br>

-**Router Communications involving the Distance Vector Algorithm** This was a group project, involving the creation of a functional router network.
+**Router Communications involving the Distance Vector Algorithm** < /br> This was a group project, involving the creation of a functional router network.
 The network would be generated based on < /br> router names, connections and path costs listed in a txt file which was read and processed accordingly. < /br> The routers would then generate and begin to transfer Distance Vector Tables (routing tables) which enabled them to 'converge' and discover < /br> the optimal paths of least cost to all other routers in the network. < /br> Upon converging, the user could then inject a message to the network which would the be forwarded appropriately along the path < /br> of least cost to the specified destination. < /br>
-The project can be run by running the '/network' command, which runs a shell script building the network. < /br>
+- The project can be run by running the './start-router' command, which runs a shell script building the network. < /br>
+- Indivdual routers can be run by using './my-router'
+- Note: This project is geared towards use on a linux machine with x-term installed.